 Registering, paying, and scheduling for the exam must be completed on Pearson VUE's secure website or by calling Pearson VUE.
-For questions regarding the online process, contact Pearson VUE at 1-888-874-7651 between 7:00 am and 7:00 pm Central Time, Monday through Friday, excluding holidays.
+For questions regarding Pearson VUE website access, scheduling the exam, please contact Pearson VUE at 1-888-874-7651 between 7:00 am and 7:00 pm Central Time, Monday through Friday, excluding holidays.
+To apply for test accommodations, please read the Testing of Candidates with Disabilities section beginning on page 3.